waleedmebane/allsembly-prototype/docs/user_s_guide.rst

 We have the word of a reliable source according to the new "pro" evidence.
 There is high confidence in that new position (95 "cents").
-The probability evidence of the position it supports, "His heel is vulnerable", has increased and so has the probability estimate of the position supported by that position (i.e., the initial position) that "Achilles is mortal".
+The probability estimate of the position it supports, "His heel is vulnerable", has increased and so has the probability estimate of the position supported by that position (i.e., the initial position) that "Achilles is mortal".